 An eyelid lift removes excess fat and skin from the upper and lower eyelids, correcting drooping upper lids and reducing puffy bags below your eyes.
-At West End Plastic Surgery in Washington, D.C., eyelid surgery is one of the most popular procedures performed by Dr. Paul G. Ruff IV and Dr. Lessner.
-However, it's important to know that it won't correct crow's feet or other wrinkles, eliminate dark circles under your eyes, or lift sagging eyebrows.
-And while the surgery can add an upper eyelid crease to Asian eyes, it won't eliminate ethnic or racial characteristics.
+At West End Plastic Surgery in Washington, D.C., eyelid surgery is one of the most popular procedures performed by Dr. Paul G. Ruff IV and Dr. Justin Cohen.
+However, it’s important to know that it won’t correct crow’s feet or other wrinkles, eliminate dark circles under your eyes, or lift sagging eyebrows.
+And while the surgery can add an upper eyelid crease to Asian eyes, it won’t eliminate ethnic or racial characteristics.

-Are You a Good Candidate for an Eyelid Lift?
+Am I a Good Candidate for an Eyelid Lift?

 An ideal candidate for an eyelid lift is someone in general good health, who has realistic expectations about the procedure, and who has one or more of the following characteristics.
 Most candidates are 35 years of age or older, but if your droopy eyelids are an inherited condition you may decide to have the surgery at a younger age.

 - Puffy areas or “bags” under the eyes

 - Excessive skin or sagging of your upper eyelids

 - Loss of your natural upper eyelid crease

 A non-surgical approach may be an appropriate alternative in your case.
 West End Plastic Surgery offers ThermiSmooth™, an FDA-cleared, non-invasive treatment that tightens saggy skin and minimizes fine lines in the eye area, including on the eyelids.